eremus-dev/MBE_RE_solutions/README.md

 ```
 ### Red Phase

-The red phase took some digging, call for no real reason in the end.
+The red phase took some digging that was all for no real reason in the end.
 Though it is probably bad practice, I should have probably just run the binary first, instead of going on an srand() easter egg hunt.
+Which involves searching srand in the function bar which, let me tell you, was exhausting.

 ```c
 void red(void){